juliangruendner/ds_common/README.md

 # DS common library
-A library with common functionality for poll-queu mechanism.
+A library with common functionality for poll-queue mechanism.
 This library includes different packages which contains mechanisms

 ## Prerequisites